cocotb/cocotb/documentation/source/quickstart.rst

 From the Installation menu then select "Apply Changes", in the next dialog select "Apply".

-When installed a shell can be opened using the "msys.bat" file located under the <install_dir>/msys/1.0/
+When installed a shell can be opened using the :file:`msys.bat` file located under the :file:`<install_dir>/msys/1.0/`

 Python can be downloaded from https://www.python.org/downloads/windows/.
 Run the installer and download to your chosen location.